 Docker containers aren’t created out of thin air.
 They’re instantiated from Docker images, which serve as blueprints for containers and are the second component in the Docker architecture.
 To run a Docker image, we have to use Dockerfiles.

 Dockerfiles are just text files that explain how an image should be created.
 Remember how in docker-compose we didn’t specify an image for Nginx?
 We didn’t want to simply use a ready-made Nginx image, so we wrote “build.”
 By doing this, we told Docker to build the Nginx image and apply our own configurations.
 And to instruct Docker about what image must be used with what configurations, we use Dockerfiles.

 Here’s an example of the Nginx Dockerfile in our small application:

 As you can see, we gave only two instructions to Docker.
 The first line specifies the base image to create containers from.
 In our example, the base image for the Nginx container is “nginx:stable-alpine.”
 It’s possible to create images with very specific versions of libraries or languages.
 The second line tells Docker where to look for configurations.
 Usually, we place such files in the same directory where a Dockerfile is stored.

 Here’s an important detail: Docker images never change once pushed to a registry.
 We can only pull an image from the Docker Hub, change it, and then push back a new version.
 Every new container will be instantiated from the same base image we’ve specified in docker-compose.yml or the Dockerfile.
 Because Docker conceals the container environment from the operating system, you can use a specific version of a library or programming language that will never conflict with the system version of the same library/language on your computer.

 In the event that several containers are located on different servers but still need access to the same data, they can share volumes.
-This is why we should use the “volumes_from” attribute.
-Docker will manage volumes for us.
+This is why we should use the “volumes” attribute.

 Image Registries (Repositories)